halimahO/calculator/README.md

 ---
 ## Contribution
 To contribute or extend this package
-- Clone the package using to complete
+- Clone the package using `git clone https://github.com/halimahO/calculator.git`
-- Install dependencies using to complete
+- Install dependencies using `pip install -r requirements.txt`
 - Run the project using `src/calculator/python calculator.py`
 - Run the tests using `tests/pytest`
-- Add contibutions or make changes
+- Add contributions or make changes
 - Write tests if required
 - Run tests again to ensure the changes doesn't break anything
 - Push the changes to a new branch